MCB Tower

-MCB Tower situated in Karachi, Pakistan was the headquarters of MCB Bank Limited.
+MCB Tower, situated in Karachi, Pakistan, is the former headquarters of MCB Bank Limited.
 It is the fifteenth tallest building in Pakistan.
 It is about 116 m tall and contains 29 floors and 3 basement floors.

 History

 Construction began in 2000 and was completed in 2005.
 The building was designed by Arshad Shah Abdullah.
 It was the tallest building in the country until 2012.